aljazfrancic/myo-readings-dataset/README.md

 </p>

 # myo-readings-dataset #
 Myo armband electromyographic readings dataset for hibernation, flexion, extension, radial deviation, ulnar deviation, pronation, supination and fist gestures of the wrist.
-The sampling frequency is 200 Hz, as per Myo specs.

 ## Project structure ##
 The readings are located in the _readings folder which contains one folder per recording session.
 Each session folder contains multiple files, one per each wrist gesture.
 These are named &lt;label&gt;.txt (e. g.
 1.txt for flexion, see Gesture labels below).
-Each recording session folder should contain at least eight files.
+Each recording session folder should contain at least eight files (for gesture 0-7).
 The file itself it composed of multiple lines:

     ...